Graph-theoretic insights on the constructability of complex entangled states: Graph representation of quantum optics experiments

 A vertex colouring $vc$ associates a colour $i$ to each vertex in the graph for some $i\in \mathbb{N}$.
 We use $vc(v)$ to denote the colour of vertex $v$ in the vertex colouring $vc$.
-We say that each perfect matching $P$ \textit{induces} a vertex colouring $vc$ if for each vertex $v$, $vc(v)$ is equal to $c(e,v)$, where $e$ is the unique edge in $P$ incident on $v$.
+Consider a perfect matching $P$.
+We say that each perfect matching $P$ \textit{induces} a vertex colouring $vc$ if for each vertex $v$, $vc(v)$ is equal to $c(e_v)$ (i.e., the colour of $v$-half of $e$) where $e$ is the unique edge in $P$ incident on $v$.
+Note that this way, we give exactly one colour to each vertex.
+So, it is indeed a vertex colouring.
 We say that this vertex colouring $vc$ is induced by $P$.
 Note that different perfect matchings can induce the same vertex colouring.
+For instance, \Cref{fig:pm3} and \Cref{fig:pm4} induce the same vertex colouring ($|111001\rangle$) in which vertices $1,2,3,6$ are coloured green and vertices $4,5$ are coloured red.
+A vertex colouring $vc$ is defined to be feasible if there exists at least one perfect matching $P$, which induces $vc$.

-A vertex colouring is defined to be feasible if it is induced by at least one perfect matching. \begin{definition} The weight of a vertex colouring $vc$, $w(vc)$ is the sum of the weights of all perfect matchings $P$ inducing $vc$. \end{definition} The weight of a vertex colouring which is not feasible, is zero by default.
+\begin{definition} The weight of a vertex colouring $vc$, $w(vc)$ is the sum of the weights of all perfect matchings $P$ inducing $vc$. \end{definition} The weight of a vertex colouring, which is not feasible, is zero by default.